top of page

 ABOUT THE

-The P.U.P.A Project was founded in 2021 by Ja’Lyn R. McElroy after a simple but powerful question changed everything: If someone needed free menstrual products, where could they go?
-While shopping for her own period essentials, she realized there were no easily accessible resources for those in need.
-This discovery led her to research period poverty, and what she found sparked immediate action.
+The PUPA Project was founded in 2021 by Jalyn R. McElroy after one simple yet powerful question changed everything: If someone needed free menstrual products, where could they go?
+While shopping for her own period essentials, she realized that accessible, reliable resources for menstruators in need were nearly impossible to find.
+At the same time, Jalyn was navigating her own unexplained menstrual pain, an experience that deepened her understanding of how isolating, unsupported, and overlooked menstruators can feel.

 LEARN ABOUT